bwsw/sj-platform/SJDocs/source/SJ_Input_Modules.rst

 CSV Input Module
 --------------------------

-It extends *InputStreamingExecutor* interface.
+This module extends the *InputStreamingExecutor* interface.
 Its aim is to process CSV lines and create ``InputEnvelope`` instance which saves each line as AvroRecord inside.

 This module is provided via Sonatype repository.